selenebun/towerdefense/README.md

 * Mouse to place a tower
 * Ctrl to toggle god mode
 * Esc to deselect tower
-* Left and right brackets to change map size (will reset!)
+* Left and right brackets to change map size (will reset game!)
 * 0-9 to select a tower to place
 * R to reset game
 * S to sell selected tower